shenlab-sinai/DeepRegFinder/README.md

 ### Cleaning up disk space
 DeepRegFinder may generate a lot of intermediate files that take up a large amount of disk space.
 If you are running short on disk space, you may want to delete them.
 Particularly, two directories - `genome_data` and `histone_data` use the most space.
 Feel safe to delete the `genome_data` directory.
 For the `histone_data` directory, only two files are needed: `alltogether_notnormed.txt.gz` and `alltogether_notnormed.txt.gz.tbi`; you may delete everything else.

+# TERMS OF USE
+All data is free to use for non-commercial purposes.
+For commercial use please contact [MSIP](https://www.ip.mountsinai.org/).